markuz449/Connect-4/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is the simple game of connect 4.
+This project is the simple game of Connect 4.
 I wanted to learn a new language and thought this would be a great project to do.
 The entire project has been built from the ground up and has two different versions, one which works on terminal the other is an online version.

 ### Built With